top of page

 This communal consciousness and the morality that comes with it act as evolutionary adaptations to ensure our success.
 Nietzsche calls these universally binding truths, and it does not matter if they are patently false.

-For example, it doesn't matter whether gods ever lived on Mount Olympus from where they ruled over humanity, or whether Marxist logic accurately explained everything about History with scientific precision, or whether Jesus died for our sins and will return someday to settle accounts.
-No, truth or falsity matter not one iota.
+For example, it doesn't matter whether gods ever lived on Mount Olympus where they ruled over humanity, or whether Marxist logic accurately explained everything about History with scientific precision, or whether Jesus died for our sins and will return someday to settle accounts.
+No, truth or falsity doesn't matter one bit.
 What matters is that everyone accepts these paradigms along with the ethics built around them.
 Truth in any objective sense is beside the point.

-We may scoff at our predecessors for their naïve beliefs in God or gods or the ironclad logic of Marxist theory, but our era offers tantalizing glimpses of this same phenomenon in action.
+We may scoff at our predecessors for their naïve beliefs in God or gods or the ironclad logic of Marxist theory.
+Still, our era offers tantalizing glimpses of this same phenomenon in action.
 Take some of our own sacred assumptions to illustrate my point:

 A representative democracy with universal suffrage and fair elections is the best political system (or better than all the alternatives).
 Right?